-When learning to play by ear, one of the most effective ear training exercises is playing familiar tunes by ear.
-They can be simple songs like nursery rhymes, xmas carols, or jazz standards and rock/pop hits.
-All that matters is that you know them well enough to effortlessly sing, whistle, or hum their melody.
-With that level of familiarity you can then try playing them on your instrument by ear, without reading music.
-My simple song randomizer ear training tool streamlines this activity by providing you with a random song from a database of several hundred possibilities.Try the free song randomizer
+When learning to play music by ear, one of the most effective ear training exercises is to play familiar songs by ear in a variety of keys.
+Any song will work for this type of ear training.
+You just need to know the song well enough to effortlessly sing, whistle, or hum its melody.
+With that level of familiarity, you can then try playing the song on your instrument by ear, without written music.
+My song randomizer streamlines this activity by choosing a random song from a database of several hundred possibilities.Try the free song randomizer

 Ear training helps you to identify and play music entirely by ear, without the aid of written music.
 The ability to play by ear is essential to any improvising musician because it's the only way to accurately play the ideas in your head.
 Non-improvising musicians can also benefit from ear training as it allows you to learn new tunes, compose new tunes, and play any melody entirely by ear.

-Here's another way to look at ear training... think of the last time you were around other people and somebody asked you to play a popular song on your instrument.
-Maybe it was an xmas carol, or maybe it was a rock song.
-Whatever it was, it was likely something that you could effortlessly sing yet you probably hadn't ever played it on your instrument.
-The question is this: Were you able to pick up your instrument and play the song by ear, or did you tell the person you couldn't play the song because you needed written music?
+Here's another way to look at ear training... think of the last time you were around other people and somebody asked you to play a popular song on your instrument, like "Happy Birthday" or "Frosty the Snowman."
+Whatever the song, it was something that you could effortlessly sing or whistle, but you hadn't ever tried playing it on your instrument.
+The question is this: Were you able to pick up your instrument and play the song by ear, or did you tell the person you couldn't play the song without written music?
 I've been in this situation many times myself and I've always found it demoralizing when I couldn't play even the simplest of tunes by ear.
 And that's where ear training comes in.
-Regardless of your current ability, ear training can strengthen your ears moving you closer to the point where you can effortless play anything by ear.
+Regardless of your current ability, ear training can strengthen your ears, moving you closer to the point where you can effortless play anything by ear.

-I've written several articles about ear training at my jazz blog.
+I've written several articles about ear training on this jazz blog.
 Following are some highlights: